 Step 2: Record your script on your phone.
 The script can also act as a "shot list" to make sure you capture all the important features of the property.

 Step 3: Before shooting the inside of the house, open all curtains, shades, and windows to allow natural light.

-Step 5: When shooting the interiors: Take shots of each room, close-ups of the best features of the room, and also film the less cinematic aspects of the house such as garages, washer/dryer units, etc., which the buyers would like to see.
-Set your camera lower than normal on your tripod; this will ensure you take less of the ceiling and more of the room & flooring.
+Step 5: When shooting the interiors, take shots of each room, close-ups of the best features of the room, and also film the less cinematic aspects of the house such as garages, washer/dryer units, etc., which the buyers would like to see.
+Set your camera lower than normal on your tripod; this will ensure you take less of the ceiling and more of the room and flooring.

 Step 6.:When filming the exterior: Record slow pans and tilts – front and back of the house.
 Shoot nice shots of the surroundings –public transportation stops schools, local parks, and shopping areas.

 Upgrade Real Estate Videos By Keeping a Few Points in Mind